Everything You Need to Know About the Hunterdon Beer Trail

 Odd Bird Brewing is a cool micro brewery with awesome beer and limited hours so plan to visit when they are open Thursday-Saturday.

-To earn your HBT glass, visit each of the seven breweries and get your passport stamped.
-Redeem your passport at any brewery by Dec 31, 2022.
+To earn your HBT hat, visit each of the seven breweries and get your passport stamped.
+Redeem your passport at any brewery by September 2023.

 It’s really fun to collect stamps!
 Each brewery has a unique one.